sommergeo/dimgul-input/docs/runoff_endless_experiment.md

 ![](runoff_endless_experiment_files/figure-markdown_github/log%20tranformation%20plot-1.png)

-If you plot all of a day-of-year’s discharges, which were measured over the time series, you’ll notice that they follow a normal distribution, when plotted on a logarithmic scale.
+If we plot all of a day-of-year’s discharges, which were measured over the time series, we notice that they follow a normal distribution, when plotted on a logarithmic scale.

 ![](runoff_endless_experiment_files/figure-markdown_github/unnamed-chunk-4-1.png)

-Therefore, we can describe daily runoff patterns, if we calculate daily mean and standard deviation for each day-of-year.
+Therefore, we can aptly describe daily runoff patterns through the calculation of mean and standard deviation for each individual day-of-year.

 ``` r
 #Create empty data frame